Australiana Pioneer Village: Atkin's Blacksmith Shop

 This blacksmith shop is a larger gabled building with broad skillions on the front and back.
 The main gabled section is clad in corrugated steel; the skillions are clad with timber slabs and weatherboards.
 A vent in the corrugated steel roof provides ventilation for smoke.
 At the rear of the shop a sandstone trough for quenching the hot metal protrudes through the wall.

 Cartwright Cottage

-Cartwright Cottage is a hipped roof cottage of wide (250-300mm) slabs and a corrugated steel roof.
+Cartwright Cottage is a hipped-roof cottage of wide (250–300 mm) slabs and a corrugated steel roof.
 The cottage is one room deep and has a skillion verandah, broken back to the main roof.
-The symmetrical front has a four panelled door flanked by 2 over 2 pane double hung windows.
+The symmetrical front has a four-panelled door flanked by 2-over-2-pane double-hung windows.
 The ceiling is lined with calico.
 The main front room has no internal wall linings; masonite has been used in the bedroom.
 The cottage has a slab and tin chimney, lined internally with corrugated iron.